 Wouldn’t it be nice if there was an easier way?
-Well luckily for us coffee addicts with limited space (or lots of cash), there are options!
+Well luckily for us coffee addicts with limited space (or cash), there are options!

-In this article, we will see a few ways you can make espresso without any fancy equipment or expensive machines.
+In this article, I will show you a few ways you can make espresso without any fancy equipment or expensive machines.

 What Is Espresso Coffee?

 If you didn’t know already, espresso is a concentrated coffee drink.
 It’s typically prepared by forcing pressurized water through finely-ground coffee beans.
 Espresso coffee has very distinct flavor notes and it’s strong enough for even the strongest of coffee drinkers!